 the microsampling blog

-shutterstock_174171716.jpgClinical trials are the procedures for measuring the safety and effectiveness of health interventions.
+a young women at a clinic sips on a cup of water, a clinical trial facilitator stands in the backgroundClinical trials are the procedures for measuring the safety and effectiveness of health interventions.
 They are commonly known as randomized controlled trials (RCT).
-To avoid patient withdrawal in clinical trials and improve retention to a full study term, it will require an innovative trial procedure for a favorable outcome.
+To avoid having people drop out or withdraw from clinical trials and to improve retention of participants throughout the full study, it will require an innovative trial procedure for a favorable outcome.

-Missed visits - These can be as a result of forgetting or no follow-ups.
-The research team has the responsibility of contacting the patients before and after a missed visit.
+These can be as a result of forgetting or no follow-ups.
+The research team has the responsibility of contacting the study participants before and after a missed visit.

 • Misunderstood expectations